c04ch1337/ai_prompts_agents/FG/FG_Google_AI_Prompt.md

 ## **WHEN IMPLEMENTING COMPONENTS, ALWAYS:**
 - Assume backend has full system access
 - Design for web but feel like desktop
-- Match phoenix Desktop interaction patterns
+- Match Phoenix Desktop interaction patterns
 - Ensure type safety with Rust backend
 - Provide real-time feedback for all operations
 - Handle backend connectivity gracefully